-CRIMJUST 10504103 Professional Development Seminar for Criminal Justice 3 Credits/Units
+CRIMJUST 10504105 Professional Development for Criminal Justice 3 Credits/Units

-This course is designed for second year students who are preparing to enter into the job search process.
-Prepares the student for the hiring process for a Criminal Justice career including applications, resumes, interviews and hiring process standards.
-Also incorporates the B.E.S.T.
-(Basic Employability Skills Training) curriculum developed by the Manhattan Area Technical College and the Kansas Department of Commerce.
+This course is designed for second year criminal justice students who are preparing to enter into the job search process.
+Prepares the student for the hiring process for a Criminal Justice career including applications, resumes, interviews, and hiring process standards.
+This course is also based on the Office of Community Oriented Policing, "Innovations in Police Recruitment and Hiring" manual?